Relys/firmware-extractor/README.md

 ## Build instructions

-### Prerequesites
+### Prerequisites

-You'll need to have the latest version of Python installed.
+- PlatformIO - You can install via VS Code as an extension (recommended) or install via Python Pip.
+For the latter, You'll need to have the latest version of Python installed.
 Afterwards, you can use `pip` to install `PlatformIO` which is used to build the project.
 ```sh
 pip3 install platformio
 ```